lysenkooo/jpc-ruby/README.md

 This gem implements server-side support for JSON-RPC 2.0 via websockets over EventMachine.

+However it implements channels support to broadcast functions like ActionCable.

 ## Installation

-Add this line to your application's Gemfile:
+Add follow line to your application's Gemfile:

 ```ruby
 gem 'jpc', github: 'lysenkooo/jpc-ruby'